Historical Apoplexy · State Legislative Adaptations · Wisconsin

 93.72 ELIGIBILITY.

-at at-cost pricing from food assurance distribution centers upon
+food at at-cost pricing from food assurance distribution

-this act, the department shall extend at-cost purchasing privileges
+6 of this Act, the department shall extend at-cost

 (a) Residents certified as food insecure by the Department of